 Ouachita Electric Cooperative transitioned from its previous, nationally recognized HELP loan program to its HELP PAYS® tariffed on-bill investment program in order to benefit more of its members, and to increase the benefits it could deliver to participants.
-With this preliminary analysis of data for the first four months of the program, some of those benefits are being validated immediately by the market response compared to the same four months of the prior year with the HELP program in Ouachita Electric Cooperative's service area.
+With this analysis of data for the first nine months of the program launched in 2016, some of those benefits are being validated immediately by the market response in the service area compared to the same period of the prior year with HELP, the on-bill loan program that HELP PAYS replaced.